najiibf79/mortgage-calculator/README.md

 # Mortgage Calculator

-A simplpe mortgage calculator that was built using HTML, CSS and JavaScript.
-This tool alows users to input loan details to calculate an estimate for a monthly mortgage payment
+A simple mortgage calculator that was built using HTML, CSS and JavaScript.
+This tool allows users to input loan details to calculate an estimate for a monthly mortgage payment

 #Features
 .
 Inputs
 Loan Amount (£)
-Intrest Rates (%)
+Interest Rates (%)
 Loan Term (Years)
 .
 Calculates monthly mortgage payment using formula
 .
 Responsive user - friendly interface